The nimbl Prepaid Mastercard® Card Agreement

 Restricted Account– An Account with lower spending limits than a Full Account.

-Trial Period – If you have been offered a 3-month free trial period, the Trial Period starts on the date the Child Account is created.
-This is usually on the day of initial sign-up by the Account Holder, or on the day when an additional Child Account is added to an existing Parent Account.
+Trial Period – If you have been offered a 1-month free trial period, the Trial Period starts on the date the Child’s card is activated.

 we, us or our – PrePay Technologies Limited, a company registered in England and Wales with number 04008083 who can be contacted at PO BOX 3883 Swindon SN3 9EA.